At a Glance

 2.1 Draft Learning Outcomes

-Start by drafting general ideas for learning outcomes by responding to this prompt: By the time your students complete this learning experience…
+Start by responding to this prompt: By the time your students complete this learning experience…

 • What should they be able to do?